saltyorg/docs/docs/sandbox/apps/tqm.md

 `remove:` Instructs **tqm** what files to delete based on what is defined in the **filter**.

 Note: There are many ways to do the same thing.
-Check the **language definitions** for an explanation [here](https://github.com/antonmedv/expr/blob/586b86b462d22497d442adbc924bfb701db3075d/docs/Language-Definition.md){: .header-icons target=_blank rel="noopener noreferrer" }
+Check the **language definitions** for an explanation [here](https://github.com/antonmedv/expr/blob/586b86b462d22497d442adbc924bfb701db3075d/docs/Language-Definition.md){: .header-icons }

 ### Modify "Label" section